DaquitoCoder/DaquitoCoder/README.md

 # 💫 About Me:
-🔭 I'm currently working on create projects<br>🌱 I'm learning Advanced Java and React JS<br>🫡 I'm open to work with anyone<br>⭐ I'm 21.
-I'm front-end developer and i'm from Colombia<br>🌎 How to reach me? @dac228 on Twitter
+🔭 I'm currently creating projects for my portfolio
+<br>🌱 I'm learning Advanced Java and React JS
+<br>🫡 I'm open to work with anyone
+<br>⭐ I'm 21.
+I'm front-end developer and i'm from Colombia
+<br>🌎 How to reach me? juan.aleon2001@gmail.com

 ## 🌐 Socials: